Great Books: The German-Jewish Cookbook

 A lot of the food I make on this blog, and will continue to make, happens to be “authentic.”
 But there is nothing authentic about this blog.
 I insist on a Jewish food history that recognizes where we have borrowed and learned from our neighbors, and recognizes where we have taught them.
 You cannot begin to narrate the history of Jewish food without the borrowing, and we also gave many things to our Gentile compatriots – recipes for duck in Poland, fennel and coffee in Italy, or slow-cooked stews in Spain.
 Our concern about authenticity is that we do not look like any of the other false nationalisms with the fake authentic cuisine.
 And that’s a beautiful thing.
 We have defied boxes ever since someone tried to make them.
 I will make hamantaschen and I will fill them with heretical sprinkles, and they will be just as Jewish.
 Authenticity is about insecurity, but not Jewishness.
 Authenticity is about whiteness and class, but not Jewishness.
 Authenticity is about fitting us into a box.
 I intend on cooking Jewishly, and whiteness and insecurity should not be celebrated parts of Jewish life.
 And I will not place Jewish food into a box.

 We do not need to “make Jewish food great again.”
-We need to resist Trumpism and keep eating Jewishly, whatever that means to us.
-To make Jewish food about authenticity is to fall into the same trap that got us into Trump, that got us into a violent state in Israel, that got us into so much acrimony in the Jewish community: it’s about your whiteness or power or insecurity.
+We need to keep eating Jewishly, whatever that means to us.
+To make Jewish food about authenticity is to fall into a trap that frustrates us often, that got us into a violent state in Israel, that got us into so much acrimony in the Jewish community: it’s about your whiteness or power or insecurity.
 And not about the fact that authenticity is really a bullshit concept that is too often used to excuse terrible cooking.
 Cook to eat and if you can, cook to eat well.
 Food should feed your body and soul, not build walls.
 And Jewish food can do so much better than build walls – it feeds a group that has defied all the walls yet built around it.

 So, please, shut up about authenticity.